pulp/pulp/docs/contributing/3.0-development/app-layout.rst

 In Pulp 2, we regularly stored arbitrary data in various fields on our models.
 This data was schemaless, which creates an interesting situation for Pulp 3, which has a well-defined schema and enforced relational constraints.
-The three Generic K/V Fields, importable from ``pulp.app.models`` are :class:`pulp.app.models.Config`, :class:`pulp.app.models.Notes`, and :class:`pulp.app.models.Scratchpad`.
+The three Generic K/V Fields, importable from ``pulp.app.models`` are :class:`pulp.app.models.Config` and :class:`pulp.app.models.Notes`.
 They all share the same API, and all store pairs of keys and values, where the keys and values are always strings.

 These fields serve different purposes: